Discover more from DeFi Tutorials

 What's interesting is that anyone is able to write smart contracts and create new financial instruments such as money markets, exchanges and asset management solutions.

 The internet disinter-mediated traditional media over the last twenty years by providing wealth building tools to content creators.
-Blockchain technology is doing to finance what the internet did to the media by democratizing the creation of new financial instruments.
+Ethereum is doing to finance what the internet did to the media by democratizing the creation of new financial instruments.